samuller/pgmerge/README.md

     Import/merge each CSV file into a table.

-    All CSV files need the same name as their matching table and have to be located in the given directory (default: 'tmp').
+    All CSV files need the same name as their matching table and have to be located in the given directory.
     If one or more tables are specified then only they will be used, otherwise all tables found will be selected.

     Options: